Peer-reviewed study shows large, severe burns heal faster when treated with Kerecis fish skin

 Kerecis Omega3 Burn is intact fish skin that specifically addresses the challenges of healing burns.
 It can be used to treat partial and full-thickness wounds, trauma wounds and second-degree burns.

 The authors concluded that the Kerecis fish-skin graft integrated into the wound bed faster than the bovine product, improved the wound-closure rate and increased the blood flow.
 The authors said that “(t)hough further evaluation is needed, this study indicates FSG’s (the fish-skin graft’s) potential as a clinically advantageous therapeutic for the temporary coverage of DPT (deep partial-thickness) burn wounds after NSD (nonsurgical debridement).”

-“This scientific study is part of the growing body of clinical evidence that our fish skin may help wounds heal faster,” explained G. Fertram Sigurjonsson, CEO of Kerecis.
+“This scientific study is part of the growing body of clinical evidence that our fish skin may help wounds heal faster,” explained G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “Because it is only minimally processed, Kerecis Omega3 Burn retains the bioactive compounds that support cell in-growth, including Omega-3 polyunsaturated fatty acids.
 Faster wound closure means less suffering, which is particularly important for wounded warriors,” he said.

 Split-thickness skin grafts—what the study calls “the gold standard treatment for severe burns”—may not be an option when no donor is available.
 Some burns are so large that little of the patient’s own skin can be used as a graft source.
 This creates a need for treatments that can provide immediate, complete coverage and also function like normal skin.